tommasosansone91/chuck_norris_jokes_api_caller/INSTALL_AND_USAGE.md

     export FLASK_APP=chuck_norris_jokes_caller/app.py

-initialize the db migration gear, it will create a folder at path `migrations`.<br>
+Initialize the db migration gear: it will create a folder at path `migrations`.<br>

+> [!TIP]
-You should ignore the error in case a folder `migrations` is already present/versioned in the project.
+> You should ignore the error in case a folder `migrations` is already present/versioned in the project.

+> [!NOTE]
-In case you deleted migrations and you want to init the db anwe:
+> In case you deleted migrations and you want to init the db again:
+>

-    sqlite3 chuck_norris_jokes_caller/chuck_norris_jokes_caller.sqlite
+>     sqlite3 chuck_norris_jokes_caller/chuck_norris_jokes_caller.sqlite
+>

-        delete from alembic_version;
+>         delete from alembic_version;

-then

-    flask db init  # create migration required files
+create migration required files

+    flask db init

 save the changes to DB structure

-    flask db migrate -m "< migration message here >"
+    flask db migrate -m "< migration message here>"

 apply the changes to DB structure

     flask db upgrade

-every time the DB structure is changed you have to run
+Every time the DB structure is changed, you have to run

-    flask db migrate -m "< migration message here >"
+    flask db migrate -m "< migration message here>"

-    flask db upgrade  # the same of django's makemigrations
+    flask db upgrade

-and eventually
+> [!NOTE]
+> Every time you open a bash session or terminal and want to operate the migrations, you have to run
+>

-    export FLASK_APP=chuck_norris_jokes_caller/app.py
+>     export FLASK_APP=chuck_norris_jokes_caller/app.py

-before them if you started a new bash session.

 ### populate db with test data